dinesh-GDK/StyleTx/GUI/README.md

 This is the GUI version of the **StyleTx** python package.

 ## Installation
-You can clone this repository and run the `main.py` file in the terminal to open the GUI.
+You can clone this repository and run the `main.py` file which is inside the folder `GUI`, in the terminal to open the GUI.

 `git clone https://github.com/dinesh-GDK/StyleTx.git`